Magnus Warming: Lyngby

 On 7 January 2020, Warming was signed by Lyngby Boldklub.
 He impressed on multiple occasions, scoring decisive goals during the second half of the 2020–21 season especially.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens.
 On 12 May 2021, it was announced that Warming had turned down a transfer offer from defending Norwegian champions Bodø/Glimt.

 Torino

 On 9 July 2021, it was announced that Warming had signed a three-year contract with Serie A club Torino.
 He made his debut on 17 October in the 1–0 away loss to Napoli, coming on as a late substitute for Ben Lhassine Kone.

 Loan to Darmstadt

 On 15 June 2022, Warming joined Darmstadt in Germany on loan with an option to buy.
 He made his league debut with the club on 16 July, in a 2–0 away defeat against Jahn Regensburg.
 On 1 August, he scored his first goal for Darmstadt in a 3–0 away win against FC Ingolstadt in the DFB-Pokal.

+Brann

+On 21 July 2023, Eliteserien club Brann announced the signing of Warming on a four-and-a-half-year contract, for an estimated transfer fee of NOK 8 million (€700,000).
+This made him Brann's most expensive signing since Daouda Bamba in 2018.
+The move saw Warming join his former teammate from Brøndby and Lyngby, Svenn Crone, as well as his former Denmark under-21 teammate Japhet Sery Larsen.

+He suffered a muscle injury in August 2023, sidelining him for several weeks.